Disability learning at home

 - using web conferencing tools to conduct live broadcasts or lessons with students

-- off-line or non-digital content such as worksheets, workbooks or text books that can be mailed to students
+- off-line or non-digital content such as worksheets, workbooks, activities or text books that can be mailed to students

 - SMS or telephone calls.

 Students may require access to assistive technology or alternate formats, including Braille, e-text and large print materials.
-Assistant Principals' Vision and Hearing will receive targeted information for supporting the continuity of learning for their students.
-Other itinerant staff are also available to support students.
+Assistant Principals' Vision and Hearing will receive targeted information for supporting the continuity of learning for these students.
+Other itinerant staff are also available to support studentssuch as Assistant Principals Learning and Support.
+Visit the Itinerant support page for more information.

 Communicate clearly and frequently